 Quick fix: Keep skin scrupulously clean with a mild soap.
 Use warm, not hot water, and pat skin dry instead of rubbing; put moisturiser on immediately.

 Stress decreases skin’s self-repairing abilities, while also releasing histamines (which create allergic reactions) into the bloodstream.
 The result?
 Flareups of immunity-related conditions such as hives, rashes, cold sores, psoriasis and eczema.

 Quick fix: Look for beauty products that contain soothing ingredients like avocado oil, almond oil, aloe vera, Shea butter, sunflower oil and chamomile.
 Also, cut down on the number of skincare products you use – fewer products means lesser ingredients and hence a lower risk of an allergic reaction.

 Stress increases oil production, which blocks the pores and results in breakouts.

 Quick fix: Keep skin clear of surface dirt, oil and dead cells.
-Use oil-free beauty products and wash your face gently with a soft cloth.
-Don’t scrub, as this can further irritate acne and make it worse.
+Use non-comedogenic beauty products and wash your face gently with a soft flannel.

 Stress and skin #7: Premature ageing

-During times of crisis, our body redirects the flow of blood to areas that are vital for reacting to stress – such as lungs and heart.
+During times of crisis, our body redirects the flow of blood to areas that are vital for countering – such as the lungs and heart.
 This leaves skin without essential blood and oxygen.

 The result?
 Increased production of free radicals and tissue-damaging oxidants, which speed up wrinkles, lines and other signs of premature ageing.
 All of which make you look older than your years.
 Not good, right?